 Current, Credible, Consistent

 Thanksgiving is one of the biggest holidays in the United States, commemorating the fall harvest and kicking off the holiday season with a feast to acknowledge our appreciation for everything we have.
-The modern Thanksgiving celebration’s secular nature makes it a holiday all Americans can enjoy.
+The modern Thanksgiving celebration’s secular nature makes it a holiday for every American.

 Read More : US Restaurants Open on Thanksgiving Day